Kekla Magoon: Critical reception

 Magoon's novels have earned starred reviews from multiple literary magazines.

-Her novels Light It Up, The Season of Styx Malone, X, and Ibi Zoboi's anthology Black Enough: Stories of Being Young and Black in America that she contributed a short story for, and How It Went Down have received starred reviews from Publishers Weekly.
+Her novels Light It Up, The Season of Styx Malone, X, and Ibi Zoboi's anthology Black Enough that she contributed a short story for, and How It Went Down have received starred reviews from Publishers Weekly.
 They also chose How It Went Down as a Publishers Weekly Pick.

 Kirkus Reviews awarded her debut novel Camo Girl How it Went Down, Marc Aronson and Susan Campbell Bartoletti's 1968: Today's Authors Explore a Year of Rebellion, Revolution, and Change, and The Season of Styx Malone a starred review, calling the latter "Heartening and hopeful, a love letter to black male youth grasping the desires within them, absorbing the worlds around them, striving to be more otherwise than ordinary."

 School Library Journal gave starred reviews to Rebellion of Thieves, Jessica Spotswood's anthology A Tyranny of Petticoats: 15 Stories of Belles, Bank Robbers and Other Badass Girls, and The Season of Styx Malone.
 The Season of Styx Malone was especially praised by critics, also earning a starred review from Shelf Awareness and The Horn Book, and being named one of the best books of 2018 by Kirkus Reviews.

 X, co-authored with Ilyasah Shabazz, was one of five novels in 2015 to receive six starred reviews.